DATA-606-FALL-2022/TEAM_B/proposal_final.md

 ## METHODOLOGY

+* CountVectorization
 * Multinomial Naïve Bayes Algorithm
 * Support Vector Machines
+* LogisticRegression
+* DecisionTree
+* Random Forest
+* XGBoost
-* Tokenization
+* Text Tokenization
-* Global vector embedded layer
 * Long Short-Term Memory
 * Bidirectional-LSTMs
-* RNN
+* RRN

 # Outcomes

-* In this study, we present a couple of machine learning and recurrent neural network models using GloVe embeddings and will find out which model has high accuracy using classification report to predict the emoji symbol while comprehending the whole context of the statement and to develop the model in a simple and efficient manner.
+* In this study, we present a couple of machine learning and deep learning models using tokenizations and will find out which model has high accuracy using classification report to predict the emoji symbol while comprehending the whole context of the statement and to develop the model in a simple and efficient manner.

 ## Team Roles and Responsibilities

-### Charishma
+### Nese

 * Data collection.
+* Exploratory Data Analysis
 * Cleaning of the data.
-* Exploratory Data Analysis.
+* pre-processing data with tokenization
-* Performing Machine Learning modeling.
+* Performing Machine learning modeling

+### Charishma

-* Performing Tokenization.
+* Performing CountVectorization.

-### Nese

-* Performing Globe Embedding.
+* Performing Text Tokenization.
 * Performing Deep learning modelling.
 * Model comparison.
 * Cross validating the results.